 COROLLARY 5.3.2.
 The path components and components of F coincide.
-That is, the homotopy classes of maps $f:(K,L) \longrightarrow (X,)$ are in bijective correspondence with the components of F.
+That is, the homotopy classes of maps $f: (K, L) \longrightarrow (X, )$ are in bijective correspondence with the components of F.

 Recheck: add?
+Expository paper topic?

 5.4.
 Simplicial approximation and A-spaces